Vipul-sharma119/wallet/README.md

 2. **Switch networks** using the dropdown.
 Your balance updates automatically.

-3. **Create more accounts** by clicking "Create Account".
+3. **Generate new address** by clicking "Generate new adress".
 All accounts derive from your seed phrase.

 4. **Send crypto** by entering a recipient address and amount.
 Click send and wait for confirmation.